Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Post-quantum cryptography

 Since in our definition both the encryption and decryption parties have the same key (i.e., the scheme is symmetric), they should agree beforehand on that key somehow.
 For instance, they might do it physically in a secret meeting but they can also use a digital key exchange protocol.
 As usual, any arbitrary legitimate sender (receiver) will be called Alice (Bob), and any arbitrary eavesdropper will be called Eve.

 \begin{defn}[Key exchange protocol] A key exchange protocol is an efficient method for Alice and Bob to agree on a key through a (potentially non-safe) channel.
-One of the most famous protocols is Diffie-Hellman's (DH), where Alice and Bob start by agreeing on a finite feld $\mathbb{F}_q$ and a primitive root $g$, made public.
-To agree on a private key, Alice selects an integer $a$ and Bob selects an integer $b$.
-Then, Alice sends $g^a$ to Bob, who on receiving it, raises it to $b$ modulo $q$, getting $g^{ab}$.
-Next, Bob sends $g^b$ to Alice, who raises it to $a$, obtaining also $g^{ab}$, the agreed private key. \end{defn}
+One of the most famous protocols is Diffie-Hellman's (DH)\footnote{There are more general versions of the Diffie-Hellman problem, not known to be equivalent to a discrete logarithm problem, but here we stick to its version over finite fields, which by construction is so.}, where Alice and Bob start by agreeing on a finite feld $\mathbb{F}_q$ and a primitive root $g$, namely, a generator of the cyclic multiplicative group $\mathbb{F}_q^*$.
+The pair $(q,g)$ is made public, and to agree on a private key, Alice selects an integer $a$ and Bob selects an integer $b$.
+Then, Alice sends $g^a$ modulo $q$ to Bob, who on receiving it, raises it to $b$ modulo $q$, getting $g^{ab}$ modulo $q$.
+Next, Bob sends $g^b$ modulo $q$ to Alice, who raises it to $a$, obtaining also $g^{ab}$ modulo $q$, the agreed private key. \end{defn}

-Notice that without knowledge of $a$ or $b$, Eve cannot obtain $g^{ab}$ from $g^a$ and $g^b$ in an efficient manner (on a classic computer!), the obtruction being the unfeasibility of the discrete logarithm, namely, to obtain $a$ from $g^a$ modulo $q$, if $g$ is known.
+Notice that without knowledge of $a$ or $b$, Eve cannot obtain $g^{ab}$ from $g^a$ and $g^b$ in an efficient manner (on a classic computer!), the main obstruction being the unfeasibility of the discrete logarithm, namely, to obtain $a$ from $g^a$ modulo $q$, if $g$ is known.
 Nowadays, a combined usage of Diffie-Hellman (or some variant) with a suitable symmetric cipher is used in most internet protocols, like TLS or TCP/IP.
 A variant of DH is ECDH, where the multiplicative group $\mathbb{F}_q^{*}$ is replaced by the additive group of an elliptic curve over $\mathbb{F}_q$.